kintrix007/blog/contributing-to-nixpkgs/index.md

 0
 ```

 That solved it!
 Great.
-Let's try the build as a whole.
+Let's retry with `nix-build` now (again, after
+`exit`-ing out of that Nix Shell).

 ```sh
 $ nix-build vlc-bittorent.nix